28 Proven Restaurant Marketing Ideas to Drive More Sales

 11. Motivate shoppers with abandoned cart emails

-When a customer adds items to their cart but doesn’t check out, an automated email can remind them of what they’re missing and nudge them to finalize the order.
+When a customer adds items to their cart but doesn’t check out, I’d send them an automated email to remind them of what they’re missing and nudge them to finalize the order.

 Turn one-time customers into regulars